-- A general problem identification is initiated as soon as the close out of the previous year's state crash data is completed, usually in the April-May time frame. - The most current year of data after the close out is combined with the previous two years of data in order to have three years of crash data to perform the problem identification.
-Research has shown that three years is an optimal time span for predicting future hotspots. - Hotspot analyses are run for the major subjects of interest, in this case speed, impaired driving and lack of seatbelt use using the Critical Analysis Reporting System (CARE). - From these analyses, it becomes quite clear as to where the critical locations are as well as the answer to the more general who, what, where, when, how old and why questions to address how these crashes can best be addressed. - To ensure that the Community Traffic Safety Project/Law Enforcement Liaison (CTSP/LEL) Coordinators are thoroughly involved in this process, they are required to submit their plans in the April-May time frame, at about the same time as the statewide problem identification is being performed.
+- A general problem identification is initiated as soon as the close out of the previous year's state crash data is completed, usually in the April-May time frame. - The most current year of data after the close out is combined with the previous two years of data to have three years of crash data to perform the problem identification.
+Research has shown that three years is an optimal time span for predicting future hotspots. - Hotspot analyses are run for the major subjects of interest, in this case speed, impaired driving, and lack of seat belt use using the Critical Analysis Reporting System (CARE). - From these analyses, it becomes clear where the critical locations are, as well as the answer to the more general, "who, what, where, when, how old and why" questions to focus how these crashes can best be addressed. - To ensure that the Community Traffic Safety Project/Law Enforcement Liaison (CTSP/LEL) Coordinators are thoroughly involved in this process, they are typically required to submit their plans in the April-May time frame, at about the same time as the statewide problem identification is being performed.
 The submitted plans include feedback on previous years' efforts in their respective areas. - These plans are then combined to produce the specific action items that are implemented.

-The HSP is completely evidence-based, as demonstrated by the results of the problem identification steps documented.
-AOHS does recognize there are many excellent countermeasure programs that are in need of funding.
-For example, it is recognized that fatalities are caused by many factors other than speed, impaired driving and lack of proper restraints.
+The HSP is evidence-based, as demonstrated by the results of the problem identification steps documented.
+AOHS does recognize there are many excellent countermeasure programs that need funding.
+For example, it is recognized that fatalities are caused by many factors other than speed, impaired driving, and lack of proper restraints.

-However, optimality demands that the limited resources available be applied to those areas that have the maximum fatality-reduction potential.
-According to the analysis of state crash data from 2019 these "top three" issues demonstrate the greatest crash elimination and severity-reduction potentials for fatal and severe injury crashes.
+However, optimality demands that the limited resources available be applied to those areas that have the maximum fatality reduction potential.
+According to the analysis of state crash data from 2021 these "top three" issues demonstrate the greatest crash elimination and severity reduction potentials for fatal and severe injury crashes.
 However, even if all the goals for these various programs are met, there will still be an intolerably high death and injury toll, and the State embraces all the principles of the national Toward Zero Deaths (TZD) effort.
 AOHS uses the CARE system to develop a complete listing and mapping of problem crash locations (or hotspots) throughout the state.
 In addition to a breakdown by CTSP/LEL regions and Alabama Law Enforcement Agency (ALEA) posts, the results are also subdivided by crash type and roadway classification.
 This is because different agencies may deal with different roadway classifications, and different tactics may be applied to the different types of crashes.
 In addition, all agencies have access to the preliminary statewide plan.
 By providing both statewide and specific information to each area, the regional coordinators can identify the problems and locations in their region, and they can also determine how these locations relate to the statewide plan.

 Once this information is provided to the CTSP/LEL Coordinators, they are instructed to focus their grant applications for the coming year on the hotspot locations given in the reports for their region.
-Other issues presented in their applications are reviewed by AOHS staff to assure integrity and consistency among the regions.
+Other issues presented in their applications are reviewed by AOHS staff to ensure integrity and consistency among the regions.
 Once the grants are awarded, the enforcement programs are continuously evaluated, and any necessary adjustments are made throughout the fiscal year.
 The implementation of the Evidence-Based Enforcement Plan is demonstrated below in the following sections by major issue areas:

-- Impaired driving and speed related crash hotspots 402 funds - Alcohol- and drug-related crashes hotspots 405d funds - Restraint-deficient hotspots 402 funds https://www.nhtsa.gov/sites/nhtsa.dot.gov/files/documents/812478_v5_countermeasures-thatwork-a-highway-safety-countermeasures-guide-9thedition-2017.pdf
+- Impaired driving and speed related crash hotspots 402 funds - Alcohol- and drug-related crashes hotspots 405d funds - Restraint-deficient hotspots 402 funds